The following examples show how to create a variety of forms.

 - Display page after submission.
 Select a page, such as a Coupon you page, that you want to display after the form is submitted.

 - Display message after form submission.
 Enter a message that you want to display after the form is submitted.

 The message is not displayed if you select a page in Display page after submission.

-- Add a from and a to address, and an email subject.
+- Send email after submission.
+Select [+] to open the Create email template dialog box (Edit email template dialog box for existing templates).
 You can use placeholders to automatically fill in data from the form, such as #EMAIL#, #NAME#, #SUMMARY#, and so on.
 You can type these or select them from the Insert placeholder menu.
 Developers can create additional placeholders.